If a creditor takes money from your wages

 You’ll have to give details of your income, expenses and debts on the form.
 If you have time, get debt advice from your nearest Citizens Advice.
 Don’t let this delay you sending the form back.

-You’ll need to give the reasons why you think it should be stopped.
+You’ll need to give the reasons why you think you should get a suspended order.
 For example, if:

 You should tell your creditor you’re applying for a suspended order and the reasons why.
 You should also tell them about any debt advice you’re getting.